Craving Some Creativity

 • I don’t re- fluff my tree every year, especially the flocked one.
 I stand the tree upright in the basement and use a thin plastic tarp wrapped around and secured at the top with a zip tie or a canvas cover.

-• For ornaments, I use padded shoeboxes or those apple containers you get at Costco/Sam’s Club.
-They are perfect!
+• For ornaments, I use padded shoe boxes or those apple containers you get at Costco/Sam’s Club.
+They’re perfect!

-• For stringed items like beads, ribbon, and lights, I wrap them around a piece of cardboard and put in a gallon sized zip-lock bag to keep from getting tangled.
+• To keep stringed items like beads, ribbon, and lights tangle-free, I wrap them around a piece of cardboard and place it in a gallon sized zip-lock bag.

 More Organization Ideas